Evolving Healthcare Landscape

 5-Year Program for Current MD Students

 Students in the five-year combined program save a year of training when compared to getting both degrees separately.
 Students apply to the combined program during the fall of their third year of medical school.
 Accepted students spend the fourth year of the program in the Freeman School.
-The fifth year is divided between the School of Medicine and the business school, with the spring semester focusing on business coursework.
+The fifth year is divided between the School of Medicine and the business school.
 Unique to this MD/MBA program is a global leadership component, which includes international travel to provide real-world learning.
-The five-year program is a good option for currently enrolled medical students, and those who do not wish to pursue the intensive summer format of the four-year program.

 Medical students interested in pursuing the five-year joint program can find additional details and a link to the application on the MBA website: http://mba.tulane.edu/overview.php